Most recently updated on May 7, 2022

 If Italian food is more your style, there are a number of restaurants that serve toasted raviolis, a dish invented in St. Louis.
 These eateries can especially be found in The Hill, an Italian neighborhood.

-Between the food and the music, it’s seems like as good a place as any to stop.
+Between the food and the music, this seems like as good a place as any to stop.

 More blues and barbeque ahead tomorrow as we cut across the center of Missouri on Interstate 70 with a college town and a presidential library along the way.